Elon Musk jet-tracking account moves to Twitter rival Threads - KESQ

 Since then the Threads account has tracked one Musk flight, from Austin to Brownsville, Texas three days ago.

-Sweeney also operates a separate Threads account called zuckerbergjet, but it has yet to track any flights since it went live on Threads at the same time elonmusksjet did.
+Sweeney also operates a separate a Threads account called zuckerbergjet, but it has yet to track any flights since it went live on Threads at the same time elonmusksjet did.
+He also has accounts that track the private planes of Amazon (AMZN) founder Jeff Bezos, former president Donald Trump, Taylor Swift and Kim Kardashian as well as the state of Florida plane used by Gov. Ron DeSantis, as well as some other celebrities.

+“It doesn’t take that much time.
+Most of it is just development time, doing research to find someone’s jet,” he said.
+“Otherwise it operates by itself, pretty much.”

 The-CNN-Wire